ZaccWu/ZaccWu.github.io/_posts/2020-01-30-IEEE Fraud Detection 2 - Data Processing and Simplest Model.md

 ### 3.2 Build the Models

-In this step, we need to split the dataset into training set and testing set.
+In this step, split the dataset into training set and testing set as we usually do in building supervised learning models.

 ```python
 # build the model